HAKORADev/VODER/Guide.md

 **How It Works:**

-The transcription stage converts speech to text with word-level timestamps.
+The transcription stage converts speech to text with word‑level timestamps.
 You can review and modify the transcribed text before synthesis.
 The synthesis stage then reads your (possibly edited) text and produces audio in the target voice.
 This preserves the timing and delivery structure from the original audio if you don't modify the text significantly.

 **Why It's Like That:**